 Mineralisation at Maligreen is hosted by multiple lithologies, with specific lithologies dominant in different structural domains.
 An Indicator Interpolant function within Leapfrog was utilised to generate a grade halo showing all grades $\ge 0.2$ g/t.
 This is believed to best represent the available data as well as enable an accurate representation of what is available for consideration in the mine plan.

 Item 1 (f) - STATUS OF EXPLORATION

-No exploration activities are currently taking place at Maligreen.
+No exploration activities are currently taking place at Maligreen other than the recently completed resampling exercise which allowed for the Mineral Resource upgrade.

 Item 1 (g) - MINERAL RESOURCE ESTIMATES